 Two Months of Breastfeeding Slashes SIDS Risk in Half, Study Finds

 When you think about how to lower baby’s risk of sudden infant death syndrome, your mind probably goes directly to crib safety.
 And creating a safe sleeping environment is the first line of defense against SIDS.
-But in addition to keeping a crib clutter-free and placing your infant to sleep on their back, a study says there’s another simple way to reduce their risk: breastfeeding.
+But in addition to keeping a crib clutter-free and placing your infant to sleep on their back, a study says there’s another way to reduce their risk: breastfeeding.

 This isn’t the first time breastfeeding has been linked to reduced SIDS risk.
 But the 2017 study was the first time a study determined just how long moms need to breastfeeding for the protective effect to kick in.
 Researchers from the University of Virginia School of Medicine analyzed eight major international studies involving 2,259 SIDS cases compared against 6,894 control infants.
 The magic number they landed on?
 Two months.